Skip to main content

 Philips Hue Zigbee controller (Hue Bridge required, sold separately)

-1,600 lumens full RGBW with color temperature tuning
+Up to 1,600 lumens full RGBW with color temperature tuning

 Hue app with 50,000+ community scenes and Gradient compatibility

 The reason serious smart home builders buy Hue outdoors is reliability and integration depth.
 Hue's Zigbee mesh means outdoor lights respond in under 100ms without cloud routing.
 Geofencing via the Hue app turns patio lights on when you're 5 minutes from home.
 Coordinating outdoor Hue strips with indoor Hue bulbs in a sunset scene is a one-step setup in the Hue app.
-For renters or buyers without a Hue Bridge, the Govee RGBIC is a better starting point.
+For renters or buyers without a Hue Bridge, the Govee RGBIC near $60 is a better starting point.

 What We Love